Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 Most of the time, these symptoms are not caused by leukemia.
 However, it is important to discuss any symptoms with your doctor, since they may signal other health problems.

-A lumbar puncture is also performed to determine whether leukemia has affected the central nervous system.
+A lumbar puncture may also be also performed to determine whether leukemia has affected the central nervous system.
 During this procedure, health care professionals use a needle to remove cerebrospinal fluid from the spine.

 At the Children's Cancer Hospital, these procedures are performed under anesthesia for minimal discomfort to your child.
-Special doctors called hematopathologists use a full battery of laboratory tests to identify the leukemia type.
+Special doctors called hematopathologists use a full battery of laboratory tests to identify the specific leukemia type and subtype.

 While many cancers are defined by their stages, there is no widely used staging system for childhood leukemia.
 Instead, patients are placed in risk groups depending on their condition and how far the disease has progressed.
 Doctors use these risk groups to help plan a patient's treatment.